When Trav and I decided to move to Sydney after our big trip through the Americas in 2013, we were asked by numerous people ‘Why Sydney?’

 Of course Sydney has its faults too, such as overcrowded public transport, giant cockroaches, rude taxi drivers, extortionate rents and a tough job market, but I think it is a test of how much you truly love a place if you can accept the faults and still love it regardless.

-Have I convinced you to visit this fabulous City?
+Have I convinced you to visit Sydney?
 Do you want to add anything that I may have missed?
 Drop me a line, I would love to hear your thoughts.